zxcfghjkl/TraceIt/README.md

 ```bash
 cmake .. && cmake --build
 ```
-Then, for the binary to run properly you'll need to put the .obj file in src/ (and PDCurses.dll on Windows) to build/
+Then, for the binary to run properly you'll need to put the .obj file in src/ to build/.